rbowsley/lamplighthelp/source/16-5-4_Deleting_a_Database_Operator.markdown

 - On the database operators table, find the operator you need to remove.
 - Right click on their name or use the menu button to the left of it.
 - Select delete from the pop-up menu.
-- You will be asked to confirm thta you want to delete the record.
+- You will be asked to confirm that you want to delete the record.
 Press OK.

 ![Delete Database Operator Confirmation](16.5.4a.png)